 1ST Class Food

-The newest addition to Holy Island’s café scene.
-The café serves breakfast, great cakes and coffees as well as heartier fare, such as Chilli con Carne and sandwiches.
+The café serves breakfast, great cakes and coffees as well as heartier fare.
 The outdoor seating area is great for people-watching and is a bit of a sun trap.
 Opens at 9am.

 Pilgrims Coffee House